Corbinsconerytc/HerbetBraken/README.md

 I have also decided to shelf the custom terminal message for now since I don't know how it works :P
 ### 1.1.2
 Fixed bug where the bracken death sound wouldn't play.
+### Prerelease 2.0.0
+This is a prerelease for the github code that removes the cracks on the model.
+I plan to fully fix the model before publishing it on Thunderstore, but for now, if you follow the Github, then you can use this code early. :)